A few months ago I broke my face.

 Jennifer from the US added:

-I’ve only been a member of the community here for a little while, but I’ve found it very encouraging so far to be able to talk to other people who understand.
+I’ve only been a member of the community here for a little while.
+Its very encouraging so far to be able to talk to other people who understand.

 It’s helped get rid of a source of contention in my relationship.
 My partner’s gotten frustrated with me in the past, because nothing he tells me helps (or he feels that way) and he’s practically begged me to find someone else to talk to about it.
 He’s never understood why I wouldn’t.